Dorothy C. WongAssociate Professor

 Chinese Art, Buddhist Art, Silk Road Studies

 PhD, Harvard University, 1995

 Download CV (pdf) >

 Specializing in Buddhist art of medieval China, Dorothy Wong's research addresses topics of art in relation to religion and society, and of the relationship between religious texts/doctrine and visual representations.
 Her publications include Chinese Steles: Pre-Buddhist and Buddhist Use of a Symbolic Form (2004; Chinese edition 2011), Hōryūji Reconsidered (editor and contributing author, 2008), China and Beyond in the Mediaeval Period: Cultural Crossings and Inter-regional Connections (co-editor with Gustav Heldt, and contributing author, 2014), and many articles on a wide range of topics in relation to Buddhist art.
-Her most recent book manuscript, Buddhist Pilgrim-Monks as Agents of Cultural and Artistic Transmission: The International Buddhist Art Style in East Asia, ca. 645-770, will be published by the National University of Singapore Press in 2017.
+Her most recent book, Buddhist Pilgrim-Monks as Agents of Cultural and Artistic Transmission: The International Buddhist Art Style in East Asia, ca. 645-770, has been published by the National University of Singapore Press in 2018.

 As a fellow at the Institute for Advanced Technology in the Humanities at the University of Virginia, she is working on a digital project entitled: "Power of Compassion: Paths of Transmission of Avalokitesvara"